RaphaelIT7/gmod-lua-threaded/README.md

 - - [ ] Implement sql.Query.
 (Fixes sql and cookie library)
 - [ ] Add a new way to send data across threads.
 Maybe something like net messages but for threads?
 - [ ] Look again into Error handling.
 Maybe show which file had an error?
+- [ ] Improve Performance of `LuaThreaded.SetValue` and `LuaThreaded.GetValue`

 ### Bugs
-- [ ] Fix a memory leak related to LuaThreaded.SetValue not reusing the original key and value.
+- [x] Fix a memory leak related to LuaThreaded.SetValue not reusing the original key and value.
 - [ ] File:Seek seems to have some issues?
 - [ ] Requiring this module befor InitPostEntity was called causes a bunch of weird bugs.
 See [LuaThreaded.ReadyThreads()](https://github.com/RaphaelIT7/gmod-lua-threaded?tab=readme-ov-file#luathreadedreadythreads) for the implemented workaround.